sebadob/rauthy/README.md

 Currently missing features:

+**Resident Keys / Discoverable Credentials**
+You can have a Passkey-Only account, as long as you provide your E-Mail address.
+But full support for resident keys does not yet exist for two resons:
+- Platform support is not fully there yet.
+For instance, my Android device always returns a UUID of all 0's when requesting the discoverable credential, which would of course not work.
+Android has just implemented support for CTAP2 in September 2023, and then it is not even complete yet.
+Currently, only Fingerprint does work and PIN / NFC is still not working.
+Resisdent Keys will be the next step afterwards.
+- The dependencies I use for the Webauthn integration do have some support for resident keys in the current nightly versions, but not in stable yet.
+As soon as they push this support into their stable versions, I will start investigating this support with Rauthy as well.

 **OIDC Client**
 Rauthy will most probably have the option to be an OIDC Client itself as well.
 With this feature, you would be able to do things like "Login with Github" to Rauthy and then use Rauthy for the extended management and features.

+## A word about the current license choice

+I am aware of the fact, that the AGPL limits to possibilities to integrate it with other open source projects.
+Rauthy may be changed to an Apache 2.0 or similar in the future, I am not fully sold on the AGPLv3 yet.
+It was chosen in the beginning to give myself some more freedom as a single developer, since I did not have any idea, how fast I could get it up an running to a point, where I would be happy with the feature set.

 ## Getting Started